NuTyX/packages-x86_64/README.md

     logdir /var/log/pkgbuild
     EOF

-#### 4. Install a bare NuTyX (assume below the user is 'tnut' so adapt to yours)
+#### 3. Install a base NuTyX system (assume below the user is 'tnut' so adapt to yours)

     # bash /home/tnut/houaphan/scripts/install-houaphan

-#### 5. In your chroot Make the directory where the git copy will comes
+#### 4. In your chroot Make the directory where the git copy will comes

     # mkdir -v /mnt/lfs/root/{houaphan,mate}

-#### 6. Mount your git project (assume below the user is 'tnut' so adapt to yours)
+#### 5. Mount your git project (assume below the user is 'tnut' so adapt to yours)

     # mount -o bind /home/tnut/mate /mnt/lfs/root/mate
     # mount -o bind /home/tnut/houaphan /mnt/lfs/root/houaphan

-#### 7. Enter now in your chroot
+#### 6. Enter now in your chroot

     # bash /home/tnut/houaphan/scripts/install-houaphan -ec

-#### 8. Prepare the first execution of the build script
+#### 7. Prepare the first execution of the build script

     # get cards.devel wget vim rsync git tar

-#### 9. If everything is OK, synchronize the bare houaphan binaries
+#### 8. If everything is OK, synchronize the  houaphan 'base', 'console' and 'graphic' collections binaries

     # cd /root/houaphan
     # bash scripts/base -s
     # bash scripts/console -s
     # bash scripts/graphic -s

-#### 10. If everything is OK, synchronize the mate binaries and mate-extra binaries
+#### 9. If everything is OK, synchronize the 'mate' collection binaries

     # cd /root/mate
     # bash scripts/mate -s

-#### 11. If everything is OK, check with cards level what's new
+#### 10. If everything is OK, check with cards level what's new

     # cards level

- It should shows all the packages available
+ It should shows all the packages available.

-#### 12. If you want to build mate from the sources
+#### 11. If you want to build the 'mate' collection from the sources

     # bash scripts/mate -a

-#### 13. If you want to build the 'mate-extra' from the sources, add the proper line in top of the cards.conf file like this:
+#### 12. If you want to build the 'mate-extra' collection from the sources, add the proper line in top of the cards.conf file like this:

     dir /houaphan/mate-extra